 Latin America: Antigua, Argentina, Bahamas, Barbados, Belize, Bolivia, Brazil, Colombia, Costa Rica, Cuba, Dominica, Dominican Republic, Ecuador, El Salvador, Federation of St Kitts and Nevis, Grenada, Guatemala, Guyana, Haiti, Honduras, Jamaica, Nicaragua, Panama (including Panama Canal Zone), Paraguay, Peru, St Lucia, St Vincent, Suriname, Trinidad & Tobago, Uruguay, Venezuela and Other Latin America.

-Middle East: Bahrain, Islamic Republic of Iran, Iraq, Jordan, Kuwait, Lebanon, Oman, Qatar, Saudi Arabia, Syrian Arab Republic, United Arab Emirates (UAE) (Abu Dhabi, Ajman, Dubai, Fujairah, Ras al-Khaimah, Sharjah, Umm al-Qaiwain), Yemen.
+Middle East: Bahrain, Islamic Republic of Iran, Iraq, Jordan, Kuwait, Lebanon, Oman, Qatar, Saudi Arabia, Syrian Arab Republic, United Arab Emirates (UAE) (Abu Dhabi, Ajman, Dubai, Fujairah, Ras al-Khaimah, Sharjah, Umm al-Qaiwain) and Yemen.

 Russia: Russian Federation.